ravipmishra543/ravipmishra543/README.md

-# Hey there! 👋
+# 👋 Hello there!
+Nice to see you...👋

+## **Ravi Prakash Mishra**
-I'm **Ravi Prakash Mishra**, a Machine Learning Engineer passionate about turning data into actionable insights.
+I'm an Artificial Intelligence and Machine Learning Engineer passionate about turning data into actionable insights.
 Welcome to my GitHub profile!

 ## 🔗 Connect with Me

 - **LinkedIn:** [Ravi Prakash Mishra](https://linkedin.com/in/raviprakashmishra4362aa258)
 - **GitHub:** [ravipmishra543](https://github.com/ravipmishra543)

-## 🌟 Professional Summary

-I'm a self-driven and analytical Machine Learning Engineer with over four years of experience in Python programming, data analysis, visualization, and AI-based model development.
-My expertise includes predictive modeling, data cleaning, and statistical analysis.
-I leverage advanced technologies to drive business growth, and I'm known for my strong problem-solving abilities and excellent communication skills.

-## 💼 Professional Experience

-### 🧑‍💻 Data Analyst and Machine Learning Freelance Consultant
-*May 2021 - Present*
-- 📊 Provided data analysis, machine learning model training, and Excel-related services to US clients.
-- 💼 Conducted financial analysis, constructed portfolios, and performed quantitative research.

-### 🏭 Assistant Manager at United Printing Press
-*December 2007 - May 2021*
-- 📅 Managed daily operations, production schedules, and supervised staff.
-- 🚀 Streamlined production processes and improved efficiency.

 ## 🛠️ Skills